 Section 1 – your application

-What you’re applying to do, and what supporting documents are you providing, and whether it is a joint application.
+What you’re applying to do, what supporting documents are you providing, and whether it is a joint application.

 Section 2 – about you

-Your personal details such as name, address and date of birth, and details of your solicitor.
+Your personal details such as name, address and date of birth, and details of your solicitor (if you have one).

 Your partner’s details such as name, address and date of birth and their solicitor’s details (if you know this).

 Section 4 – details of your marriage or civil partnership

 Section 5 – jurisdiction (why the court can deal with your case)